tytydraco/yessleep/out/I_got_a_job_as_a_runner_for_an_ice_cream_store_I_didnt_understand_my_job_title_until_I_met_my_first_runaway.md

 Then though, he changed direction, abrutly, like his body was in control of his brain.

 Nathaniel twisted around and took off towards me, sprinting past me, and toward the gate.
 Which was exactly what I wanted.
 It only took me chasing him toward the exit before Dylan appeared seemingly out of nowhere, greeting the guy with a scowl and folded arms.
-He was wearing raybans.
-He slipped them off,, dark eyes drinking in the Buggie.
+This time he was wearing raybans.
+He slipped them off, dark eyes drinking in the Buggie.

 “We gotcha, kid.
 So chill out, aight?"